microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/10-swagger-endpoint.md

 https://unpkg.com/swagger-ui-dist@4.5.0/swagger-ui.css
 ```

-The HTML created to serve the swagger ui will be updated to:
+The HTML created to serve the swagger ui will be updated to relative paths:

 ```html
 <head>